Janice Charette: Volunteer work

 Charette is a member of the board of directors of Royal Ottawa Healthcare Group and on the advisory board of the School of Policy Studies at Queen’s University.

 In 2008, she was national Chair for the United Way’s Government of Canada Workplace Charitable Campaign, raising over CA$136 million for communities and national health charities across Canada.

+Awards and recognition

+In 2023, Charette was awarded an honorary Doctor of Laws from Carleton University.